 FLSA Status: Exempt or Nonexempt?

-The Fair Labor Standards Act covers certain employees entitled to labor law standards like overtime pay and minimum wage.
+The Fair Labor Standards Act (FLSA) was first enacted in 1938.
+It set what we’ve come to know as the 40-hour workweek and the first minimum wage and overtime pay standards for workers in the U.S. As such, the FLSA covers certain employees entitled to labor law standards like overtime pay and minimum wage.
+Your FLSA status determines whether or not you are covered by the FLSA.
 Employees with FLSA coverage have FLSA non-exempt status.
 Employees without FLSA coverage have FLSA exempt status.

 FLSA NON-EXEMPT: The provisions of the FLSA cover non-exempt workers for minimum wage standards, overtime pay, and other labor standard protections.
 Employers must pay their FLSA non-exempt employees the federal minimum wage (at least) for hours worked.
 For all hours worked over 40 hours in a workweek, the employer must pay non-exempt employees overtime (time and one-half the regular rate of pay).

 FLSA EXEMPT: Unlike non-exempt workers, FLSA coverage does not protect exempt workers.
 Employers pay exempt employees for the job they do, not the hours it takes them to do the work.
 Simply put, exempt employees are exempt from coverage.

 In some cases, other federal labor laws override the FLSA.
 As a general rule, if another federal labor law governs a job, the FLSA does not apply.

 First, you should determine whether the worker is an employee or independent contractor.
 If you define your workers incorrectly, you could be liable for unpaid taxes and fines.

 The IRS provides three Common Law Rules for determining worker status.
 Is the worker an independent contractor or employee?
 Ask these questions: